Positive Results & Refusal-to-Test Instructions

 Alcohol Test Result between 0.02% and 0.039%

-This is considered a violation, but not a positive test under DOT rules.
-The driver must be removed from duty for at least 24 hours, per 49 CFR §382.505.
+- This is considered a Violation, but not a Positive Test Result under DOT Rules.
+The Driver must be Removed from Duty for at least 24 hours, per 49 CFR §382.505

 Negative Alcohol Test Result